Frequently Asked Questions

 To be a Realtor, you agree to a strict code of ethics and agree to resolve any dispute between yourself and other agents at the Board of Realtors.
 Not all agents are willing to do this.
 I am proudly a REALTOR.My building needs repairs.
 Should I do them before I put it up for sale?

 Many repairs are better left to the buyer.
 There will always be the question of whether the work was done to the standard the buyer might set.
-Better to credit them the money and let them do it themselves.
-However, repairs like painting and improvements that better the street appeal of the property are different.
+It is often better to credit them the money and let them do it themselves.
+Repairs, however like painting and improvements that better the street appeal of the property are different.
 These can be of great benefit to a sale.
 I will work with you to make appropriate suggestions.Should I order a termite or contractor's report before putting my property up for sale?

 If I anticipate there are going to be a number of items needing attention, a report in advance is warranted.
 Otherwise I prefer that the buyer obtain their own inspections.
 A full due-diligence inspection by the buyer with their own inspectors is necessary to limit after sale disputes.I'm concerned about my tenant's rights & privacy during a sale.
 What do you do to protect them?

 I have heard story after story of owners who have had uncooperative tenants after the property is listed for sale.
 This can have severe financial impacts on you the seller.
 I establish a relationship with tenants, follow landlord-tenant laws and do my best to keep your tenants happy.
-I work with tenants daily and am qualified to represent both their interests as well as yours.
+I work with tenants daily and am qualified to protect their interests while I represent yours.